2013 Western Illinois Leathernecks football team

-The 2013 Western Illinois Leathernecks football team represented Western Illinois University as the Missouri Valley Football Conference (MVFC) in the 2013 NCAA Division I FCS football season.
-They were led by first year head coach Bob Nielson and played their home games at Hanson Field.
-Western Illinois finished the season 4–8 overall and 2–6 in MVFC play to place ninth.
+The 2013 Western Illinois Leathernecks football team represented Western Illinois University as a member of the Missouri Valley Football Conference (MVFC) during the 2013 NCAA Division I FCS football season.
+Led by first-year head coach Bob Nielson, the Leathernecks compiled an overall record of 4–8 overall with mark of 2–6 in conference play, placing ninth in the MVFC.
+Western Illinois played home games at Hanson Field in Macomb, Illinois.